mandimf/BugFarm/Cricket-Optimal-Conditions.md

 Natural day-night ratio
 Using a light as heating source is not optimal.
 It was found that when using a light for heating, and therefor 24 hours light, that very few of the eggs will hatch.

+**References:**

+* _J.
+R. Busvine et al., 1955.
+Simple methods for rearing the cricket (Gryllulus Domesticus L.) with some observations on speed of development at different temperatures._

+* _C.
+W. Clifford & J. P. Woodring, 1990.
+Methods for rearing the house cricket, Acheta domesticus (L.),_ _along with baseline values for feeding rates, growth rates, development times, and blood composition_
+* _R.
+L. Patton, 1978.
+Growth and Development Parameters for Acheta domesticus_